Updated: June 2026

 3. Sell the Home Before the Lender Does

 Buyers also submit lower offers on power of sale listings because they assume the property has problems and is being sold as-is with no seller representations.
-Listing yourself on the open market, with professional photography, staging, and accurate pricing, routinely produces tens of thousands more in net proceeds.
+Listing yourself on the open market, with professional photography, staging, and accurate pricing, can produce significantly higher net proceeds than letting the lender complete the sale.
 For guidance on pricing, see our article on choosing the right pricing strategy when selling a home.
 For a fuller diagnosis of why distressed listings underperform, see our article on why homes don’t sell in the GTA and Niagara Region.

 4. Negotiate With the Lender

+The single most useful thing you can do is talk to your lender early.
+Notify them the moment you know you can’t make a payment, not when the Notice of Sale arrives.
 Most lenders prefer to recover their money without selling the property.
-Contact your lender as soon as you receive the Notice of Sale.
-Three options are worth raising directly: a loan modification that adjusts your rate, amortization, or payment amount; a repayment plan that adds missed payments to future instalments; or a payment deferral that pauses payments while you stabilise your income.
+The earlier you reach out, the more willing they tend to be.
+Three options are worth raising directly: a loan modification that adjusts your rate, amortization, or payment amount; a repayment plan that adds missed payments to future instalments; or a payment deferral that pauses payments while you stabilize your income.

 This path only works early in the process and only if your communication with the lender is strong and consistent.
 Lenders don’t have to offer any of these options, but many will consider them if you can show a realistic plan to resume payments.
 Get every offer in writing and keep records of every conversation.